 Can I Die From A Lack Of Sleep?

-Yes, sleep deprivation could kill you, theoretically — though you’re far more likely to die from an accident, stroke, or heart attack first, all of which become increasingly likely the longer you stay awake.
+Theoretically yes, sleep deprivation could kill you.
+That being said, you’re far more likely to die from an accident, stroke, or heart attack first, all of which become increasingly likely the longer you stay awake.
 For example, Chinese individuals staying up for days to watch soccer have died from complications that arose due to lack of sleep.
 Because of immune suppression, it’s also likely that one would die from a disease first.

-Could one die of lack of sleep alone, in a completely controlled environment?
-It’s hard to say, but those with the rare and terrifying prion disease familial fatal insomnia typically die within a few months of onset, despite controlled environments or even attempts to force them into a coma.
+Could one die due to lack of sleep alone, in a completely controlled environment?
+Those with the rare and terrifying disease called Fatal Familial Insomnia typically die within a few months of onset, despite controlled environments or even attempts to force them into a coma.

 What Happens If You Don’t Get Enough Sleep?